HCL-TECH-SOFTWARE/connections-doc/v8/admin/install/r_TDI_batch_files.md

 ## Batch file functions { .section}

-**Note:** The name of each batch file ends with the .sh suffix for the IBM® AIX® and Linux™ operating systems and with the .bat suffix for the Microsoft™ Windows™ operating system.
+**Note:** The name of each batch file ends with the .sh suffix for the Linux™ operating systems and with the .bat suffix for the Microsoft™ Windows™ operating system.

 The following list describes each batch file and its functions.
 You can search for more information about these files in the help topics.